rayana87/EmployeeAttrition/README.md

 False Positives (Type I Error): You predict that the employee will leave, but do not.
 False Negatives (Type II Error): You predict that the employee will not leave, but does leave.

+Finally, we interpret our data, and compare the algorithms using ROC graph. with overall conclusion and suggested solutions.

+### The file with named "Employee  SVM KNN DT RF (1)":